-Employment Agreement with Dr. W. Jav Ramsey
+Employment Agreement with Dr. W. Jay Ramsey

 On November 22, 2010, the Company entered into an employment agreement with Dr. W. Jay Ramsey in connection with his employment as Quality Assurance and Quality Control Officer.
 Pursuant to the employment agreement, Dr. Ramsey earns an annual base salary, which is subject to annual review and adjustment by the Board.
 Currently, Dr. Ramsey earns an annual base salary of \$272,900.
-Dr. Ramsey is also eligible to receive an annual performance bonus based on his achievement of certain milestones and performance objectives.
+Dr. Ramsey is also eligible to receive an annual performance objectives.
 Currently, Dr. Ramsey's target bonus is set at 30% of his annual base salary.